 Attention must be paid to the fact that SNMP passwords have to be more than 8 characters long.
 Shorter passwords will be doubled for SNMP (e.g. admin01 becomes admin01admin01).
+Due to the use of passphrases in SNMP it is mandatory to store passwords of users who shall be able to authenticate against the SNMP server.
+Please refer to chapter 5.8.2 for more information.
 Please note that the SNMP daemon is also listening on WAN interfaces and it is therefore suggested to restrict the access with the firewall.